Viticulture: Tuscany Essential Edition Review

 Criticism: In previous editions, the potential imbalance of card draws was pointed out as a flaw.
 A lot has been done to mitigate that, with a more balanced selection of visitor cards drawn from both 2nd edition and Tuscany.
 However, this remains a sticking point for many, as your card draws are the most “swingy” element of the game.
 I personally don’t mind this balance between strategy and luck, but for fans of more controlled strategy, it’s a consideration.

 Criticism: You don’t need to make wine to win.
 Or nearly so.
 A “cards-only” strategy has propelled some to victory, and a wine-lite strategy works for many more.
 For a game ostensibly about wine-making, this can have the effect of making the game seem merely like a shuffling of resources, and thus less thematic.
 I’ll come back to this criticism in a bit.

 Love: There are many paths to victory.
 This is the other side of the criticism above, so some don’t see it as a negative that winemaking isn’t the only major route to victory.
 I like this sort of variance, but only to a point.
 Again, we’ll talk more about this in a bit.
 Overall, there are lots of strategic avenues to pursue, lots of interesting and nerve-wracking decision to be made, and usually a tangible sense of accomplishment at your efforts.

 Criticism: The length can balloon considerably at higher player counts.
 For a game night, this might not be an issue.
-For a casual gamers’ couples date night, it certainly can be.
+For a casual gamers’ couples date night, though, it certainly can be.
 YMMV depending on the context of your gaming groups.
 At 1-4, though, the game time is nearly always manageable.
-I’m had problems at 5-6 players, though, especially when one or more players is newer to the game.
+I’ve had problems at 5-6 players, though, especially when one or more players is newer to the game.
 It can be a bit rough on them.